Review Factory and Frontend tools, especially glidien_off and manual_glidein_submit.py

 - proxy_info Useless script now that factory operators have sudo access.
 I'd remove it.

 - configGUI: this program implements a GUI for the configuration of the glideinWMS factory (author Robert Chen).
 I did not try it, but I'd just remove it.

 - The 2to3 conversion scripts are hopefully deprecated and can be removed

 - gwms-logcat.sh: a wrapper on top of cat_* commands, not used by factory ops but maybe useful?

 - A series ot tools in ./tools (not ./factory/tools) looks promising but I did not have a chance to test them yet (could not firgure out how they works/they are broken)

 - There are some tools used by factory ops that maybe can be moved upstream (like Gget_wns, a tool that can be concatenated to cat_XMLResult to get the list of worker nodes affected, for example, by validation error)

 I'd like to remove the tools that are not used, is it ok for everybody?

-#11 Updated by Marco Mascheroni about 1 year ago
+#11 Updated by Marco Mascheroni over 1 year ago

 - Aligned entry_* versions to the ones used in production factories